bababouf/Search-Engine/README.md

 4. Finally, build an OR query that consists of all the the built AND subqueries.

 ## _Ranked Retrieval_
 Contrary to the boolean retrieval mode, ranked retrieval does not require a specific form for a query and instead treats each query as a "bag of words" (the style seen in internet browsers).
-Ranking schemes
+Four different ranking schemes can be chosen, each giving a slightly different algorithm for calculating which documents are relevant to a query.

+Below are the four ranking schemes:
+1. Default
+2. TF-IDF
+3. Okapi BM25
+4. Wacky

 ## _Web Scraper_